 Sinclair IS Pharma buys global rights to dermal gel Perfectha

-(Reuters) - Sinclair IS Pharma Plc (SPH.L) said it bought the global rights to dermal gel brand Perfectha, in a deal that is expected to significantly add to earnings, sending its shares up as much as 9 percent.
+Jan 7 (Reuters) - Sinclair IS Pharma Plc said it entered an agreement to buy the global rights to dermal gel brand Perfectha, in a deal that is expected to significantly add to earnings.

-The specialty pharmaceutical company said it bought the rights to Perfectha through the acquisition of dermatology firm Obvieline Laboratories SA.
+The specialty pharmaceutical company said it bought the rights to Perfectha through the acquisition of dermatology company Obvieline Laboratories SA.

-Sinclair, which focuses on dermatology, wound care and skin care, said the Perfectha brand includes five gel products that reduce facial folds, lines and wrinkles.
+Sinclair, which focuses on dermatology, wound care and skin care, said the Perfectha brand includes five gel products which reduce facial folds, lines and wrinkles.